 Make saving a game

 Accountability is one of the biggest challenges in maintaining good money habits.
 As you enter the new year, get your family together to outline a fun and engaging spending plan.
 First, state that you’re “all in this together” rather than imposing limits on individual habits.
 Make an end goal to keep each other motivated throughout the year.
-Ideally, it should be an end-goal or reward that everyone can enjoy together, like a year-end vacation.
+Ideally, it should be an outcome or reward that everyone can enjoy together, like a year-end vacation.

 Help your little ones understand the value of money by using allowances as an educational tool.
 With each lump sum, create interactive ways for your kids to funnel their wealth into specific channels.
 These can be a savings account, spending cash, investments, and even charitable donations.